DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 Asynchronous public communication is preferred for working group activities.
 This section attempts to identify the communication channels along with recommendations for how and when we'll use them.

 *Mailing List*
-- monthly newsletter summarizing working group activities
+- regular newsletter summarizing working group activities as required to report progress
 - meeting/presentation announcements
 - used by managers for any working group announcements
 - low volume